One Hack and One Doctor Appointment Led To This Newsletter

 After what felt like forever, my doctor called me in.
 She ran an ultrasound.
 A few seconds later, her face lit up.
 “Congratulations!” she said.
 “This is an excellent ultrasound.”

-Not only had things not worsened—they’d improved.
-Significantly.
+Not only had things not worsened but they’d improved significantly.
 Without medication.
 I couldn’t believe my ears.

 Now I was sure: I was onto something.